 Nikki Sixx is quick to point out that these days rock’n’roll doesn’t produce bands like Mötley Crüe, which isn’t necessarily a bad thing.
-The bassist also expresses surprise that neither he nor his bandmates died as a result of their years of misadventure.
+He also expresses genuine surprise that neither Nikki Sixx nor his bandmates died as a result of their years of misadventure.
 That they survived a decade or more of a life composed entirely of sex, drugs and rock’n’roll makes The Dirt a predictably compelling – and, less predictably, a well told – story.
 This, you’ll be able to see for yourself on Netflix.
 As for Nikki Sixx, here’s his take on it all…

 Despite a dysfunctional upbringing, were you a happy child?

 “I’m actually a happy person.
 I really struggled with shyness when I was young because we moved so much, and I also struggled with feelings of abandonment.
 My parents both abandoned me – my father left when I was three, and my mom left when I was six – so when I hit my teenage years, all those hormones and all that heavy metal that had been bouncing around in my head led me to become unruly, but I was still a nice guy, I believe.
 My friends meant a lot to me, and still do.
 Then again, I’ve also been very destructive in my life.”